 A more succinct version would read “DO DRUGS.
 GET NAKED.
 SLEEP IN THE DIRT.”
 It’d probably be more effective, too.
 But the target demo seemed to understand it just fine, like some kind of rave hippie dog whistle.

 Anyway, I’m getting ahead of myself.
-First we had to get there.
+First, we had to get there.
+That meant road trip.
 Prineville, Oregon, the nearest town to Big Summit Prairie (and still a good 90 minutes away), is about nine hours from San Francisco.
 Which seemed downright tolerable compared to my traveling companions’ drives.
-Steve and Amanda Miller from Uproxx Video had been driving since LA by the time they picked me up — a six or seven hour drive assuming ideal conditions and speeding.
+Steve and Amanda Miller from Uproxx Video had been driving in a borrowed Chevy Silverado since Orange County by the time they picked me up — a six or seven-hour drive assuming ideal conditions and speeding.

 I took over driving duties once they arrived and got us over the Oregon border before letting Steve take over in the wee hours of the morning.
 Oregon really doesn’t get enough credit for being mostly barren wilderness.
 Not to mention the fact that they have one of those laws where you can’t pump your own gas, so even when you can find a station after midnight, most aren’t open.
 I finally found one after two or three failed freeway exits, and Steve took over.
 A few hours later I awoke violently to the feeling of rumble strips (which that part of Oregon helpfully provides on both shoulder and centerline) to see Steve leaned all the way forward in his seat, blinking blearily and trying to shake away the drowsiness.